oeloeloel/persistent-outputs/README.md

 # persistent-outputs
 Persistent Outputs for DragonRuby

+Note: As of version ~2.26, DragonRuby includes a `clear_before_render` method for render targets, making this code less useful.

 This script makes it easy to output primitives to the screen and have them stay there without the slowdown that comes from having tons of primitives around.

 Set up: